 Trams do not pick up guests in the disability parking lots.
 If you can walk a short distance and step up, you can park anywhere and catch a tram.
 You will be dropped off at the front of the lot at Magic Kingdom and the entrance to Epcot, Disney’s Hollywood Studios, and Disney’s Animal Kingdom.

-Other Disney Parking Lots
+Other Walt Disney World Parking Lots

 If you are visiting Disney Springs, self-parking will be complementary.
 Valet parking is also available.
 The cost is $20 and it will be collected when you pick-up your car.